-Are you looking for a way to keep the penitential spirit of Advent, but aren’t sure where to start?
+Looking for a way to keep the penitential spirit of Advent, but aren’t sure where to start?
 Try this Works of Mercy Printable Advent Calendar, with 24 gentle, easily-adaptable suggestions for Advent prayer, sacrifice, and service, suitable for all ages and stages of family life.

-We were running late for Shakespeare club.
 I had my bag, my phone, three books, two water bottles and a writhing toddler in my arms.
 The car door slammed, the toddler bucked, and my phone hit the ground – hard.

 Three hours later I stood in the lobby of the Verizon store, staring out the window as I pulled the same toddler from an iPhone 10 display.
 It was 77 degrees outside and two weeks before Thanksgiving.
 Workmen stood on lifts in the parking lot, hanging holiday snowflake banners from the light poles.
 Harry Connick Jr.’s graceful voice crooned about roasting chestnuts, courtesy of the strip mall speakers outside.